dhryniuk/t-VMPOMC/README.md

    ```sh
    julia spin_chain_demo.jl
    ```
-   This script can be executed more efficiently by leveraging multiple processes.
+   This simulation can be completed more efficiently by leveraging multiple processes.
 To do this, execute:
       ```sh
    mpirun -np X julia spin_chain_demo.jl
    ```